coatyio/coaty-examples/remote-operations/js/README.md

 Note that operation parameters for Call-Return events should always be validated by the receiving parties (CallEvent data by the `LightController` and ReturnEvent data by the `ControlController`).

+Additionally, the `ControlController` of the light control agent keeps track of light and light control agents which are currently active, i.e. connected to the broker.
+To realize this, the controller observes Advertise and Deadvertise events on agent communication manager components and discovers such components initially.
+The number of active agents is displayed in the header bar of the light control UI.

 The local communication flow between a controller and its corresponding Angular view component (`LightComponent`, `ControlComponent`) is modelled using